xaktly | Calculus | Limits

 $$y = x^{\frac{1}{x}} \; \; \text{then} \; \; ln(y) = \frac{1}{x} ln(x)$$

-Then we can take the limit of ln(y) like this.
+Then we can take the limit of $\text{ln}(y)$ like this.

 $$ \begin{align} \lim_{x\to \infty} \, ln(y) &= \lim_{x\to \infty} \, \frac{ln(x)}{x} \\[5pt] &= \lim_{x\to \infty} \, \frac{1/x}{1} = 0 \end{align}$$

 Notice that the second term in that last equation series is an $\frac{\infty}{\infty}$ limit.
-Now we apply the inverse function, ey, to our result to get the limit:
+Now we apply the inverse function, $e^y$, to our result to get the limit:

 $$ \begin{align} \lim_{x\to \infty} \, y &= \lim_{x\to \infty} \, e^{ln(y)} \\[5pt] &= e^{\lim_{x\to \infty} \, ln(y)} \\[5pt] &= e^0 = 1 \end{align}$$

-Proof of L'Hôpital's rule $( \frac{0}{0} \; \text{case})$
+Proof of L'Hôpital's rule $\big( \frac{0}{0} \; \text{case}\big)$

-Here is a proof of L'Hôpital's rule for the case where, as x→a, f(a) = g(a) = 0, which is a (0/0) case.
-We have to assume that f'(x) and g'(x) are continuous at x = a and that g'(a) ≠ 0, as we stated in the theorem box above.
+Here is a proof of L'Hôpital's rule for the case where, as $x \rightarrow a$, $f(a) = g(a) = 0$, which is a $\frac{0}{0}$ case.
+We have to assume that $f'(x)$ and $g'(x)$ are continuous at $x = a$ and that $g'(a) ≠ 0$, as we stated in the theorem box above.
 We simply build up to a ratio of derivatives.
-In these two steps, first the terms f(a) and g(a), both of which are known to be zero, are subtracted from the numerator and denominator, respectively.
-Then, to build toward a derivative, the numerator and denominator are both divided by x - a.
+In these two steps, first the terms $f(a)$ and $g(a)$, both of which are known to be zero, are subtracted from the numerator and denominator, respectively.
+Then, to build toward a derivative, the numerator and denominator are both divided by $x - a$.

 $$\frac{f(x)}{g(x)} = \frac{f(x) - f(a)}{g(x) - g(a)} = \frac{\frac{f(x) - f(a)}{x-a}}{\frac{g(x) - g(a)}{x-a}},$$